DavidHe1127/Mr.He_HandBook/frontend/backbone.md

 # Tips and Practices

-* `var myel = this.el` - plain html element
+* `this.el` - plain html element

-  `var myel = this.$el` - jQuery object of this element providing show, hide methods etc. Use this way to access element since it keeps a reference to element.
+  `this.$el` - jQuery object of this element providing show, hide methods etc. Use this way to access element since it keeps a reference to element.
 No need to traverse DOM to find element every time you need it.
 Performance Benefits
-* Use `Backbone.history.start({pushState: true})` to tell Backbone to begin routing
+* Use `Backbone.history.start({pushState: true})` to tell Backbone to begin routing.
 * Set `trigger` to fire bound logic to the route.
 ```Javascript
     var router = new Backbone.Router({